MicrosoftDocs/azure-docs/articles/sql-database/sql-database-elastic-pool-manage-powershell.md

 ---
-title: Manage an elastic pool (PowerShell) | Microsoft Docs
+title: 'PowserShell: Manage an Azure SQL Database elastic pool | Microsoft Docs'
 description: Learn how to use PowerShell to manage an elastic pool.
 services: sql-database
 documentationcenter: ''